 - The processes are similar but different – including time limits in which to bring claims.

-- In order for a plaintiff to bring a successful personal injury lawsuit, he or she has the burden to sufficiently demonstrate negligence on the part of the defendant(s).
+- For a plaintiff to bring a successful personal injury lawsuit, he or she has the burden to sufficiently demonstrate negligence on the part of the defendant(s).

 - Workers’ comp benefits and personal injury lawsuit recoveries are very different.